 Face-to-face mentoring can occur either one-to-one or in a small group.
 The Inspire Mentor Program currently provides mentors to more than 60 sites across South Australia.

 - Requires one hour per week (plus travel time), during the school term

 - Involves direct interaction with a school student at the school or community centre

 - Is supervised by school staff

-Flinders University and TAFE SA (Cert III and above) students are eligible to apply to become mentors.
+Flinders University and TAFE SA (Cert IV and above) students are eligible to apply to become mentors.
 Aboriginal and Torres Strait Islander students are highly encouraged to be involved.
 University alumni and individuals holding a professional qualification are also eligible to apply in some circumstances.